Foxxite/HR-Grande-Omega-Skins/readme.md

 Create a pull request on this repo with a branch sharing the name of your theme.
 Once your theme has been approved it will be merged into the master branch.

-IF you haven't already setup signed commits, these look nicer :)
+If you haven't already setup signed commits, these look nicer :)

 Any themes that **edit any non CSS (except index.html)** files will be declined.